ehedman/sdlSpeedometer/README.md

 - make start ((re)start a new session)

 ### Enable audible warnings
-- Set preferences with sdlSPeedometer-config
+- Set audio preferences with sdlSPeedometer-config
 - Start sdlSpeedometer with DISPLAY=:0:0 ./sdlSpeedometer -p" and possible -i -g as well
 - Eventually set these preferences in /etc/default/sdlSpeedometer after "make install" has been executed on a Pi